 The surname Mitzel was first found in Prussia, where the family contributed greatly to the development of an emerging nation, and would later play a large role in the tribal and national conflicts of the area.
 The name stems from two sources which were continually mixed up throughout the Middle Ages, so they can no longer be differentiated: one was Matthaeus the Evangelist, who was patron saint of tax collectors, and the other was Mattias ( Hebrew for "gift of the gods",) who was one of the twelve Apostles.
 In later years the name branched into many houses, each playing a significant role in local social and political affairs.

-Important Dates for the Mitzel family
+Early History of the Mitzel family

 This web page shows only a small excerpt of our Mitzel research.
 Another 146 words (10 lines of text) covering the years 1727, 1710, 1558, 1504, 1565, 1681, 1764, 1681, 1764, 1761, 1831, 1809 and 1811 are included under the topic Early Mitzel History in all our PDF Extended History products and printed products wherever possible.